ltwlf/azure-functions-docker-html2pdf/README.md

 # Docker based Azure Function converting HTML to PDF

-With this Azure Function you can convert an URL or HTML to PDF.
-For the converstion the Function is internlly using chromium headless with Puppeteer API.
+With this Azure Function you can convert an URL or HTML string to a PDF.
+For the conversion the Function uses internally chromium headless with Puppeteer API.

-You can easly host the Function in your own Azure Subscription (Instructions coming soon...) or try it here: https://ltwlf-functions-html2pdf.azurewebsites.net
+You can easly host the Function in your own Azure Subscription (Instructions coming soon...) or try it online: https://ltwlf-functions-html2pdf.azurewebsites.net

 ### Function URL: